 Except saturation, the stake pool or a node need to be fully functional and safely running 24/7 in order to produce all blocks dedicated by the protocol for the given epoch and not miss on rewards.

-Stake pools will use their revenue to build better server infrastructure, incentivize it’s delegators, but also to support other projects and causes — such as charities.
+Stake pools will use their revenue to build better server infrastructure, incentivize it’s delegates, but also to support other projects and causes .

-With the Shelley and Voltaire era features now being implemented every ADA holder has a vote in the system, deciding on the Cardano blockchain future, proposals and funding.
+With the Voltaire era features now being implemented every ADA holder has a vote in the system, deciding on the Cardano blockchain future, proposals and funding.

 What is the best Cardano stake pool?